voltrb/docs/en/docs/permissions.md

 ```
 ## Permission Logic

 The permissions block is called anytime one of the CRUD actions happens on the model.
-Inside of the permissiosn block, you can use ```allow``` and ```deny``` to restrict permissions  If you call either without any arguments, then the entire action is blocked.
-You can instead pass in a list of field names as arguments, then the action will only be blocked for those fields.
+Inside of the permissions block, you can use ```allow``` and ```deny``` to restrict permissions.
+If you call either without any arguments, the entire action is blocked.
+If you instead pass in a list of field names as arguments, the action will only be blocked for those fields.
 When run, ```self``` inside of the permission block will be the current model.

 ```ruby
 class Todo < Volt::Model